If You Leave Me Now: Composition and recording

 Peter Cetera originally wrote "If You Leave Me Now" at the same time as Chicago VIIs "Wishing You Were Here", and composed it on a guitar.
+In the lyrics, the singer is trying to stop his loved one from breaking up with him.
+"How can we end it all this way?" he asks.
 According to information on the sheet music for the song at MusicNotes, "If You Leave Me Now" is written in the key of B major, and Cetera's vocal range varies between F sharp 3 (F♯_{3}) and D sharp 5 (D♯_{5}).

 Band manager James William Guercio initially played acoustic guitar on the demo version of the track, figuring that regular guitarist Terry Kath would record the proper part when he was in the studio next.
 However, the band decided that Guercio's part sounded satisfactory and consequently left that effort on the record.
+In the 1991 booklet that accompanied Chicago's compilation album, Group Portrait, Peter Cetera recollected to writer William James Ruhlmann that the song was recorded live, with the group's musicians playing together – Cetera singing, James Guercio on acoustic guitar, Terry Kath on bass guitar, Robert Lamm on piano, and Danny Seraphine on drums – and that his vocal was "done over" and that Kath later overdubbed electric guitar parts.
 Walter Parazaider recalled that he heard the song on the radio while cleaning his pool and initially thought "it sounded like McCartney," not realizing it was his own band's work.